thegooddocsproject/thegooddocsproject.github.io/contribute.md

 Please do [reach out](contact) to us with your ideas.

 Consider contributing financially.
-We have [Open Collective](https://opencollective.com/thegooddocsproject/) account where you can make a one-off donation or provide ongoing support as a sponsor.
+We have an [Open Collective](https://opencollective.com/thegooddocsproject/) account where you can make a one-off donation or provide ongoing support as a sponsor.

 ## About contributing